prince-verma/react-native-template-basic/readme.md

 ### Snackbar
   Snackbar are used to display some short messages in your application for a short duration of time.
+  For more information about snackbar follow link https://www.npmjs.com/package/react-native-swipeable-snackbar.

 #### usuage

 ```